-Opportunity cost adders are limited to generators with regulatory, environmental, technical, or other restrictions that limit their run-timesavailability, and reflect the cost associated withnet revenues that are expected to be foregone by running in lower-priced hours, e.g., hydroelectric generators with pondage.
-Risk premium adders might include thecosts associated with a generator tripping in real timeIf such generators produce MWh at times when LBMPs are low, they may lose the opportunity to produce MWh at times when LBMPs are higher, and incurring costs to buy-back the MWhs sold intotheir output is more valuable to the DAM. system.
+Opportunity cost adders are limited to generators with regulatory, environmental, technical, or other restrictions that limit their availability, and reflect the net revenues that are expected to be foregone by running in lower-priced hours, e.g., hydroelectric generators with pondage.
+If such generators produce MWh at times when LBMPs are low, they may lose the opportunity to produce MWh at times when LBMPs are higher, and their output is more valuable to the system.